Autumn 2023 Linguistics Newsletter

 Betsy Evans has been selected as the next Executive Director of the American Dialect Society.
 She begins her 5-year appointment in January 2024, following the current Executive Director, Julie Roberts.
 The ADS, established in 1889, is dedicated to the study of the English language in North America, and of other languages, or dialects of other languages, influencing it or influenced by it.
 Membership in the society includes academics and amateurs, professors and students, professionals and… Read more

 Congratulations to Trent Ukasick on receiving the Chester Fritz International Research and Study Fellowship and the Endangered Language Fund’s Sharing Language Diversity Fellowship to study Gyegu Tibetan.
 Trent plans to use the funds to document the grammar and sound system of Gyegu Tibetan while studying Mandarin at Qinghai Nationalities University in Xining.
-The project to document Gyegu Tibetan began as part of a field methods course here in the Linguistics Department, and since that time… Read more
+The project to document Gyegu Tibetan began as part of a field methods course here in the Linguistics Department, and since… Read more

 Congratulations to C. M. Downey, who received a prestigious and highly competitive Presidential Dissertation Fellowship!
 Downey’s dissertation work follows from a wider research goal of improving Natural Language Processing (NLP) tools for under-resourced languages (i.e., those which lack abundant text data).
 Modern NLP heavily relies on huge neural networks trained for very high-resource languages like English and Chinese.
 Such techniques are inapplicable to the majority of the world’s… Read more

 Congratulations to Qi Cheng and Sharon Hargus on receiving the Royalty Research Fund awards, and to Naja Ferjan Ramírezqi and Richard Wright on receiving Linguistic Fund awards!
-Naja Ferjan Ramírez’s project ‘Linking infant attention to speech with language experience: A novel eye-tracking study with infants in same-sex families’ will examine the contributions of parental input in families headed by same-sex couples and the ways in which this input shapes infants’ attentional responses to… Read more
+Naja Ferjan Ramírez’s project ‘Linking infant attention to speech with language experience: A novel eye-tracking study with infants in same-sex families’ will examine the contributions of parental input in families headed by same-sex couples and the ways in which this input shapes infants’ attentional… Read more

 Congratulations to Emily Ahn and Sara Ng on receiving Excellence in Linguistic Research Fellowships to fund their dissertation research.
 Emily Ahn’s research contributes to the fields of phonetic and phonological typology, as well as to the development of technologies that will serve diverse languages and communities.
 More specifically, Emily seeks to improve automated tools that align sound units with the speech signal.
-She plans to extend her second Generals Paper research, which centered… Read more
+She plans to extend her second Generals Paper research, which… Read more

 Members of our department have been very active over the summer, presenting at conferences, teaching at summer schools and conducting fieldwork.
 Here are a few highlights: Emily Ahn presented at Interspeech 2023 in Dublin (Emily P. Ahn, Gina-Anne Levow, Richard Wright, Eleanor Chodroff.
 ‘An Outlier Analysis of Vowel Formants from a Corpus Phonetics Pipeline.)
-Sunny Ananthanarayan, Ella De Falco, and Jessa Jeter joined Myriam Lapierre in Brazil over the… Read more
+Sunny Ananthanarayan, Ella De Falco, and Jessa Jeter joined Myriam Lapierre in Brazil… Read more

 Share